john-hogeboom/simple-cloud-torrent/README.md

 Host instructions:

-1. Install Megatools, 7Zip, Python 2.7 and Deluge.
+1. Install Megatools, 7Zip, Python 2.7, Deluge, and deluge-console.

 2. Add paths to these in config file, like this (substitute own file paths):